4 takeaways from Tuesday’s elections - KESQ

 The backlash to the deadly 2017 White nationalist gathering in Charlottesville, Virginia, reemerged in an unlikely place on Tuesday: Enid, Oklahoma.

-Voters there are projected to recall city commissioner Judd Blevins over his participation in the infamous “Unite the Right” rally, which saw one counterprotester killed and dozens injured, and other connections to a now-defunct racist online forum.
+Voters there recalled city commissioner Judd Blevins over his participation in the infamous “Unite the Right” rally, which saw one counterprotester killed and dozens injured, and other connections to a now-defunct racist online forum.

 Blevins, an Iraq War veteran who has admitted to taking part in the rally, said at a candidate forum last week that he is now “opposed to all forms of racial hate and racial discrimination.”